jackjliew/ai-openscale/insight-timechart.md

 - The chart shows the percentage of expected outcome (70%) for the reference population.
 This is the average of expected outcome across all reference populations.

-- The chart is indicating the presence of bias, because the ratio of percentage of expected outcomes for populations age 18 to 23 years old to the percentage of expected outcomes for the reference population is below the threshold.
+- The chart is indicating the presence of bias, because the ratio of percentage of expected outcomes for populations age 18 to 23 years old to the percentage of expected outcomes for the reference population exceeds the threshold.
 In other words, 0.52/0.7 = 0.74, which is less than the 0.8 threshold.

 - The chart also shows the distribution of the reference and monitored values for each distinct value of the attribute in the data from the payload table which was analyzed to identify bias.
 In other words, if the bias detection algorithm analyzed the last 1790 records from the payload table, then 120 of those records had customer age between 18 and 23, and out of that distribution the `Approved` and `Denied` outcomes are represented by the bar chart.
 The distribution of the payload data is shown for each distinct value of the fairness attribute (even reference values are shown).
 This information can be used to correlate the bias with the amount of data received by the model.